Gino De Dominicis

 Gino De Dominicis (Ancona, 1947 - Rome, 29 November 1998) was an Italian artist.

 Controversial protagonist of Italian art after the Second World War, he used various techniques and defined himself as a painter, sculptor, philosopher and architect.
 His work tends to become independent of both fashions and neo-avant-garde groups.
 Therefore, it cannot be framed in a specific artistic current: neither in Arte Povera, nor in the Transavanguardia, nor in the conceptual art, which rejected.

-He surrounded himself with an aura of mystery and unavailability, savoring both exhibitions and public appearances.
+He surrounded himself with an aura of mystery and unavailability, savouring both exhibitions and public appearances.
 His reputation developed as much out of an absence as from a presence: he avoided the press and refused to have any of his works reproduced photographically.

 His first show was at Rome's Galleria L'Attico in 1969.

-In 1970, he published his Letter on Immortality, a theoretical enunciation of his research, focussing on the theme of time and the conquest of physical immortality, on the subtle confine between visible and invisible.
-In November 1970 De Dominicis presented at Franco Toselli Gallery in Milan a series of works as the ball, the stone and the invisible cylinder, but also the radioactive object, two identical jars and a cat with a tag announcing the postulate of the "Second Immortality Solution".
+In 1970, he published his Letter on Immortality, a theoretical enunciation of his research, focusing on the theme of time and the conquest of physical immortality, on the subtle confines between visible and invisible.
+In November 1970 De Dominicis presented at Franco Toselli Gallery in Milan a series of works, such as the ball, the stone and the invisible cylinder, but also the radioactive object, two identical jars and a cat with a tag announcing the postulate of the "Second Immortality Solution".